nicoponxe/GPE/README.md

 1. `make train`: This trains the model and generates the `xgb_model.pkl5` file that stores the model.
 1. `make test`: This tests the generated model.

+The `make train` and `make test` commands are not working at the moment.

+# The Input Files

+The Matlab files are stored in the `Datasets/` folder.
+These files contain the gait % data for 21 subjects walking at 3 different speeds.

+Since the gait % is from 1 to 100, the number of rows in each file is 2100.

+The combination of these 3 files give us a total of 6300 rows, which are used to train the model without data augmentation.

 # K-FOLD

 ## Introduction